bhopals/essential-english/01-English-Grammar-For-Utterly-Confused.md

 ### Adverbs

 - Adverbs are words that describes verbs, adjectives, or other adverbs.
-- Adverbs answer the questions: When?
-Where?
-How? or To What extent?
+- Adverbs answer the questions:
+  - When? - left yesterday, begin now
+  - Where? - fell below, move up
+  - How? - happily sang, danced badly
+  - To What extent? - partly finished, eat completely
+- More Adverbs are formed by adding -ly to an adjective

+  - Qucik - Quickly
+  - Careful - Carefully
+  - Accurate - Accurately

+- RULE

+  - Use an adverb to describe a verb

+    - Example - Experiments using dynamite must be done(verb) "carefully (adv)"

+  - Use an adverb to describe a adjective

+    - Example - Sam had an "unbelievably(adv) huge(adj)" appetite for chips

+  - Use an adverb to describe a adverb
+    - Example - The sang "so(adv) clearly(adv)"